isomerpages/sportsg-corp/media-centre/media-release/_posts/2007-07-13-post-New Sports Marketing Chief for Singapore Sports Council.md

 **About Singapore Sports Coumcil**
 <br>
-*The Singapore Sports Council (SSC) is Singapore's lead agency tasked with developing sports in Singapore.
+The Singapore Sports Council (SSC) is Singapore's lead agency tasked with developing sports in Singapore.
 Our vision is to create a Sporting Singapore where Sports is a way of life.
 SSC aims to develop sports champions and create enjoyable sporting experiences for Singapore through the three strategic thrusts of cultivating a sporting culture, achieving sports excellence and creating a vibrant sports industry.
 Formed on 1 October 1973, SSC is a statutory board under the purview of the Ministry of Community Development, Youth and Sports.
-SSC's address on the world wide web: [www.ssc.gov.sg](www.ssc.gov.sg).*
+SSC's address on the world wide web: <!--td {border: 1px solid #cccccc;}br {mso-data-placement:same-cell;}-->[www.sportsingapore.gov.sg](http://www.sportsingapore.gov.sg/).